bernard-ng/hashnode/cl1e4188400s5aynv6cui22ri.md

 This said, using XML has the advantage of removing from your domain code all the Doctrine meta data and move them to a dedicated configuration which will be obviously in the infrastructure, if you use tools like [phpat](https://github.com/carlosas/phpat) to guarantee the respect of some architectural requirements this approach would be preferable.

-The designers of the doctrine have thought about this very particular use case and have developed other ways of mapping outside the annotations (or attributes), we can use [PHP](https://www.doctrine-project.org/projects/doctrine-orm/en/2.11/reference/php-mapping.html), [YAML](https://www.doctrine-project.org/projects/doctrine-orm/en/2.11/reference/xml-mapping.html) or XML, unfortunately the support of YAML and PHP will be removed from version 3.0 and it is recommended to use [XML](https://www.doctrine-project.org/projects/doctrine-orm/en/2.11/reference/xml-mapping.html) which we will do right now.
+The designers of Doctrine have thought about this very particular use case and have developed other ways of mapping outside the annotations (or attributes), we can use [PHP](https://www.doctrine-project.org/projects/doctrine-orm/en/2.11/reference/php-mapping.html), [YAML](https://www.doctrine-project.org/projects/doctrine-orm/en/2.11/reference/xml-mapping.html) or XML, unfortunately the support of YAML and PHP will be removed from version 3.0 and it is recommended to use [XML](https://www.doctrine-project.org/projects/doctrine-orm/en/2.11/reference/xml-mapping.html) which we will do right now.

 ## How to configure Doctrine Mapping with XML
 The example I gave before is valid in a classical Symfony application but here we are doing DDD and our architecture should look more like this